Reversing biodiversity loss: How governments, businesses and citizens must respond

 Explore our latest Urban Insight report: Five key trends driving Europe’s biodiversity agenda

-How AI is supporting biodiversity projects across Europe
+Using AI to enhance biodiversity protection across Europe